Bob Thompson (painter): Artistic style

-In 1963, his focus shifted towards painting single, central events in brighter colors.
+In his early career, he typically painted large groups of figures in mainly earth tones.
+By 1963, his focus shifted towards painting single, central events in brighter colors.
 He began to paint more expressively, combining traditional symbols and themes with his own imagination.
 Thematically, Thompson was inspired by the dichotomy of good and evil as well as the relationship between men and nature.
 His figures are often multi-colored and flat and reflect many of the basic elements of the Abstract Expressionist movement.